Shadow-Aware Dynamic Convolution for Shadow Removal: Introduction

 Despite the progress, existing researches simply regard a whole shadow-contaminated image as an integral.
 They deploy an identical convolution to process the input feature maps by sliding over the space dimension regardless of the varying space information between the shadow region and the non-shadow region.
 Consequently, two crucial issues arise in existing studies: (1) Poor quality of reconstructed images.
 We realize that the optimal learned weights for the shadow region fail to perform well in the non-shadow region and vice versa.
 Shadow and non-shadow regions possess different color mappings from the shadow-contaminated image to its ground truth.
-Hence, a compromise needs to be made between the shadow region and the non-shadow region to map for their optimal colors, as shown in Fig.\,\ref{fig:introduction}, resulting in the over-whiten for the non-shadow region and over-darken for the shadow region.
+Hence, a compromise has to be made, as shown in Fig.\,\ref{fig:introduction}, resulting in the over-whiten for the non-shadow region and over-darken for the shadow region.
 Thus, it is inappropriate to use the same convolutional operations for every region of the contaminated image.
 (2) A waste of computational resources.
 The complexity of learning a color mapping varies a lot \emph{w.r.t}. different regions.
 Intuitively, modelling the color mapping in the non-shadow region is much easier to complete.
 Thus, it is natural to design the color mapping in a low overhead manner.
 However, in order to remove shadows, most existing methods construct a set of sequentially-stacked convolutional operations to process the shadow region.
 However, these operations are too expensive for the non-shadow region when the same convolutions are applied to the whole image.

 Motivated by the above analysis, in this paper, we propose a plug-and-play Shadow-Aware Dynamic Convolution (SADC) module to decouple convolutions in the shadow region from that in the non-shadow region.
 The proposed SADC module not only separates convolutional operations between the shadow region and the non-shadow region but also re-assigns the computation cost based on the difficulty of learning a proper color mapping function.
 Considering that the color mapping for the non-shadow region is relatively straightforward due to its minor color shifting, our SADC employs a lightweight convolution module to save the computation cost while the shadow region is recovered by a more sophisticated convolution module which guarantees the high quality of reconstructed images.
 Consequently, our SADC reduces the overall computation cost for the sake of deployment on on-chip devices with very limited computation resources, meanwhile, it increases the performance in both the shadow region and non-shadow region.
 As a plug-and-play method, our SADC can be easily combined with many widely-used CNNs to boost their performance in shadow removal.